Alan Tudge: Affair and bullying allegations

 In November 2020, Tudge's former press secretary Rachelle Miller revealed on a broadcast of Four Corners that they had engaged in an affair.
 Tudge subsequently released a statement on Facebook confirming the affair and that it led to the end of his marriage.
 In the same broadcast, Miller described Tudge's opposition to same-sex marriage, based on his support for "traditional" marriage, as hypocritical.
 She later also accused him of bullying and intimidation, saying in a complaint: "He would often ask me to go to dinner or drinks at the end of a long day on the road.
 I often felt like I didn’t have much choice or couldn’t say no because he was my boss".
 After further allegations of abuse by Miller in December 2021, Tudge stood aside from the ministry on 2 December while the claims were investigated.
 In March 2022, the review cleared Tudge of breaking any rules.
 Despite the review being in his favour, Tudge decided not to return to the cabinet and said he would resign formally as minister.
-He claimed that the decision was "in the interests of his family and his own well-being and in order to focus on his re-election as the Member for Aston".
-However, it was confirmed in April 2022 that Tudge had retained his ministerial title, but was officially "on leave".

 Election results

 Personal life

 Tudge and his wife, Teri Etchells, had three children.
 Their 20-year relationship ended in 2017, a year after the birth of their third child, as a result of Tudge's extramarital affair.

+Tudge supports the North Melbourne Kangaroos in the Australian Football League.